|Upcoming Courses||Register Now|

 Stanly Community College now offers a training program that will provide students the knowledge and climbing skills necessary to enter into the field of power distribution as an Electrical Lineworker.
 Electrical Lineworker installs or makes repairs to electrical power distribution systems.
 This is a rewarding career that requires dedicated employees who work well as a team and who like to work outdoors.
-Our program meets daily for 12 weeks for a total of 380 hours.
+Our program meets daily for 12 weeks for a minimum of 380 hours.

 Electrical Utility Lineworker and Line Technicians typically do the following: